Beliaghata: Transport

 Beliaghata Main Road, which is one of the city's major connectors, connects Eastern Metropolitan Bypass to Central Kolkata.
 Eastern Metropolitan Bypass (in short EM Bypass), which is the most important highway of Kolkata, passes along the eastern boundary of Beliaghata.
 CIT Road (Hem Chandra Naskar Road) also starts from Beliaghata Main Road (at CIT More) and connects the locality with Ultadanga.
 Many buses and auto-rickshaws ply along these roads.
 Canal Side Road (Chaulpatty Road), which runs beside Beliaghata Canal, helps light vehicles to move around through the densely populated Beliaghata.

 However, Beliaghata has a police station at CIT More near Subhas Sarobar and this police station is in the control of a huge area.
 Traffic jam being the main problem here, police are working hard to make smooth flow of vehicles.
-Belighata has 4 major crossing points:- first is Building More (Chingrighata), second is CIT More, third lies between CIT More and Sealdah i.e. Alochhaya Cinema bus stop and fourth crossing over the Beleghata Canal (Khalpol).
+Belighata has 4 major crossing points:- first is Building More (Chingrighata), second is CIT More, third lies between CIT More and Sealdah i.e. Alochhaya Cinema bus stop and fourth crossing over the Beleghata Canal (Khalpool).

 Sealdah Station, one of the major railway-terminals of the city, is the nearest railway station.

+The Beleghata metro station serves this area.